graphile/migrate/README.md

 graphile-migrate <command>

 Commands:
+  graphile-migrate init            Initializes a graphile-migrate project by
+                                   creating a `.gmrc` file and `migrations`
+                                   folder.
   graphile-migrate migrate         Runs any un-executed committed migrations.
                                    Does NOT run the current migration.
 For use in production and development.